The Basic Dilemma of the Artist

 The internalized anger of Jesus - leading to his suicidal pattern of behaviour - pertained to all of Mankind.
 His sacrifice "benefited" humanity as a whole.

-A self-mutilator, in comparison, appears to
+A self-mutilator, in comparison,

-catharsis is a private language.
+concerned.
+His catharsis is a private language.

 But what people fail to understand is that art itself is an act of self mutilation, the etching of ephemeral pain into a lasting medium, the ultimate private language.